-Getting UNMOUNTABLE_BOOT_VOLUME BSOD After install Windows 10 October 2018 update?
+Getting UNMOUNTABLE_BOOT_VOLUME BSOD After installing Windows 10 October 2021 update?
 Or struggling from “Unmountable Boot Volume” error, which prevents you from logging in to Windows 10?
 This error Windows 10 unmountable boot volume BSOD Error STOP: 0x000000ED mostly occurs if Windows is unable to access the volume containing the boot files.
-Which occurs when there is a problem in the system hard drive or in the partition where Windows is installed.
+This occurs when there is a problem in the system hard drive or in the partition where Windows is installed.
 Pro Tip: (There are so many reasons for your Hard disk corruption and most of are junk software’s installation, viruses, overwritten of data.).

 That mostly occur after windows 10 upgrade, As a number of users report this issue on Microsoft forum like:

 When I turned on my PC, the Windows 10 logo screen appeared as it would normally do, but the circle of dots remained on for an extended period of time, and then a blue screen appeared saying that “Your PC ran into a problem, and needs to restart”.
 At the bottom of that screen, a stop code had said “UNMOUNTABLE BOOT VOLUME“.

 There is various reason that causes error UNMOUNTABLE_BOOT_VOLUME Its due to faulty hardware or misconfigured hardware settings.
 It can also occur if boot related files are corrupted. a damaged file system that failed to mount or the basic input/output system (BIOS) settings are configured to force the faster UDMA modes.

 It can also occur if there is a problem in the system hard drive or in the partition where your Windows is installed.
 Or third-party software and services and more.
 Whatever the reason here are some solutions you may apply to fix unmountable boot volume on windows 10.